qpv-research-group/solcore5/docs/source/Solvers/QWunit.rst

 	- Anything not a barrier nor a well will be considered as "interlayer".
 	- A substrate.

-	Since the PDD solver can not work with superlatices, there is no point of considering the solution of more than one QW.
+	Since the PDD solver can not work with superlattices, there is no point of considering the solution of more than one QW.
 All QWs entering into the solver are independent, regardless of the width of the barriers.
 To account for the possible presence of nearby QWs, perdiodic boundary conditions can be used to solve the Schrodinger equation.
 If barriers + interlayers are thick enought, this make no difference but if they are thin, it affects the number and energy of the confined levels.
 It does not 'create' minibands, though, so the results with thin barriers must be used with caution.

 	.. py:method:: solve([V=0, WLsteps=(300e-9, 1100e-9, 201), wavelengths=None, periodic=True, filter_strength=0.0, blur=None, blurmode="left", offset=0,use_kp=True, use_Adachi=False, calculate_absorption=True, alpha_params=None, T=293])

-		Solves the structure, calculating the energy levels, the absorption, etc. First, it calls the Schrodinger solver (**solcore3.qm.schrodinger**) and then it uses the result to obtain an efective band profile for the conduction and valence band, an efective density of states considering both, the bulk and quantum levels, and the absorption coefficient.
+		Solves the structure, calculating the energy levels, the absorption, etc. First, it calls the Schrodinger solver and then it uses the result to obtain an effective band profile for the conduction and valence band, an effective density of states considering both, the bulk and quantum levels, and the absorption coefficient.
 This is done for each layer of the structure (see the following methods for details).
 The input parameters of this method are the same that for the Schrodinger solver except for the wavelengths definition that can be used as default (WLsteps) or be added with 'wavelengths'.

 		The method returns as output the output dictionary of the Schrodinger solver.